Looking for the beauty in the concrete jungle? Here’s where you can find it.

-The other day I was listening to an old episode of In Our Time with Melvyn Bragg (yes, sometimes I like pretend I’m 90, wrap myself up in a warm cosy blanket and listen to podcasts about the history London because I am just *cool* like that).
+The other day something in an old episode of In Our Time with Melvyn Bragg caught our attention (yes, sometimes a few of us like pretend we’re 90, wrapped up in a warm, cosy blankets listening to podcasts about the history London – we’re just *cool* like that).

-I was just sitting there, listening to historians (im)politely bicker about the interpretation of events that shaped the city’s history and half thinking about dinner when something made me sit up and pay some f*cking attention.
+We’re just sitting there, listening to historians (im)politely bicker about the interpretation of events that shaped the city’s history and half thinking about dinner when something made us sit up and pay some f*cking attention.

 You see, one of the guests, Claire Tomalin casually threw out this statement: “London is not a beautiful city.”

 But to say that London isn’t pretty?
-Well, that straight up horrified me.
+Well, that’s straight up horrifying.

 No. Just no.

 London is a beautiful city.

 We might not have some ridiculous nickname like the city of love or ridiculous waterways that are distinctly out of place in the 21st century but what we do have is a vibrant, handsome city filled with lots of gorgeous spots.